Data Collection and Quality Challenges in Deep Learning: A Data-Centric AI Perspective: Fair Model Training

 \section{Fair Model Training}

-While the previous sections focus on improving model accuracy, we now focus on the issue of fairness where biased data may cause a model to be discriminating and thus unfair. \chgd{A famous example is the COMPAS tool by Northpointe, which predicts a defendant's risk of committing another crime.
+We now focus on the issue of model fairness where biased data may cause a model to be discriminating and thus unfair.
+This problem is closely related to robust model training where instead of addressing noise in the training data, the goal is to address bias. \chgd{A famous example is the COMPAS tool by Northpointe, which predicts a defendant's risk of committing another crime.
 According to an analysis by ProPublica\,\cite{machinebias}, black defendants are far more likely to be judged as high risk compared to white defendants, which turns out to be inaccurate in practice.
 Other popular examples include an AI-based recruiting system discriminating against job applicants by gender\,\cite{amazonaibias}, an AI-based photo app tagging people of a certain race inappropriately\,\cite{googleaibias}, and an AI chatbot generating hate speech towards minorities\,\cite{leeludaaibias}.
 These incidences fueled the new research area of algorithmic fairness. }

 There could be multiple reasons why COMPAS discriminates.
 The training data could be biased where there is more data for certain demographics.
 Or there can be external factors where the surrounding environment may have caused more crime than race itself.
 Even the fairness measure can be in question where it does not accurately reflect reality.
 In general, analyzing fairness can be an extremely complicated issue that involves factors outside the data.